CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 There are many other attributes you can add to the Map object, which you can find [here](https://www.mapbox.com/mapbox-gl-js/api/#map).

 We're going to add some additional elements to the screen by calling the _method_ `addControl` of `my_map`.
-And we're passing `addControl` more Mapbox objects--a [`NavigationControl`](https://www.mapbox.com/mapbox-gl-js/api/#navigationcontrol) and [`ScaleControl`](https://www.mapbox.com/mapbox-gl-js/api/#scalecontrol), each with their own modifiable parameters.
+And we're passing `addControl`  instances of more Mapbox objects--a [`NavigationControl`](https://www.mapbox.com/mapbox-gl-js/api/#navigationcontrol) and [`ScaleControl`](https://www.mapbox.com/mapbox-gl-js/api/#scalecontrol), each with their own modifiable parameters.
 Your js file should now look like this:

 ```javascript
 'use strict'